Links on Android Authority may earn us a commission. Learn more.

 For the sake of good email security, you should ideally change your Gmail password every six to eight weeks.
 Changing your Gmail password is very easy, and you should also remember to update any password manager you may be using.

 IMAP is a feature that has largely replaced the POP protocol.
 When you’re using a local email program, such as Outlook, to access your emails, you need either POP or IMAP to transfer your emails.
 However, POP only downloads a copy of your emails to the local email program.
 If you reply to emails on your computer or delete anything, those changes aren’t reflected in your online account.

 IMAP, on the other hand, is a two-way process.
 It downloads your emails to your computer and syncs your changes back to your online account.

 How do I encrypt my email in Gmail?

 Gmail currently doesn’t have an encryption function built-in, so you’ll need to rely on a third-party extension to do the job for you.
 The best one is FlowCrypt, and once you install the free extension, follow the on-screen prompts.
 It works using the PGP encryption protocol, but you don’t need to know about PGP to use FlowCrypt.
 The extension does an excellent job of doing the heavy lifting for you.

 How can I forward emails from another platform to Gmail?

 If you’re sold on Gmail, and you don’t want to use any other email platform ever again, then it’s time to start forwarding those emails.
-Most email platforms — with the exception of AOL apparently — support forwarding to another email service.
+Most email platforms — except AOL apparently — support forwarding to another email service.
 The two main services — Yahoo and Outlook — make the whole process very easy.
 However, Yahoo only allows email forwarding if you’re using their paid plan.

 What can I do if my Gmail is not receiving emails?